Bridgewater, Iowa

 Bridgewater is a city in Jackson Township, Adair County, Iowa, United States.
 The population was 148 at the time of the 2020 census.
 Bridgewater was founded in 1885.

 History

 Bridgewater got its start in 1885 when the Chicago, Burlington and Quincy Railroad was extended to that point.
 A post office called Bridgewater has been in operation since 1885.
+Bridgewater was officially incorporated as a city on April 1, 1905.